scuzzydude/asimov/asimov.md

 "A nice apartment around the University costs about \$300 a month."

-"That's it *Dream*.
+"That's it, *Dream*.
 Shoes is going to cost \$300, you want to be like me."

 "I think your plan needs some more thought," Hakeem said.
 "What's this?
 It's so familiar."